RolloPanda/FedAPI/readme.md

 <h3>Tech Stack</h3>

 ---
-this system using NodeJS, ExpressJS, and PostgreSQL
+this system using NodeJS, NestJS, and PostgreSQL

 <h3> MVP Scope </h3>